Adimserious/Afrogspot/README.md

 ![GitHub repository for project planning image](/images/github-project-planning.png)

 ## Agile methodology project Management with Github
-CyberSecurity Mindset adopted the Agile methodology project Management with GitHub using GitHub's features which emphasize flexibility, collaboration, and iterative progress.
-Here's a comprehensive explanation of some of the features i used for the Cybersecurity Mindset blog to manage an agile project using GitHub:
+Afrogspot adopted the Agile methodology project Management with GitHub using GitHub's features which emphasize flexibility, collaboration, and iterative progress.
+Here's a comprehensive explanation of some of the features i used for the Afrogspot to manage an agile project using GitHub:

 ### 1. Repositories